xtensor-stack/xtensor/docs/source/view.rst

 Flatten views
 -------------

-It is sometimes usefull to have a one-dimensional view of all the elements of an expression. ``xtensor`` provides two functions for that, ``ravel`` and ``flatten``.
+It is sometimes useful to have a one-dimensional view of all the elements of an expression. ``xtensor`` provides two functions for that, ``ravel`` and ``flatten``.
 The former one let you specify the order used to read the elements while the latter one uses the layout of the expression.